mpvd/vTuner-Emulator-YCast/README.md

 Then you have to change the external port of the docker (the internal stays at 80).
 For example to 8080 or whatever you like:
 ```
-sudo docker run -d --name vtuner-ycast -v /home/vtuner/:/opt/ycast/stations/ -p 8080:80 --restart unless-stopped mpvd/vtuner-emulator-ycast:latest
+sudo docker run -d --name vtuner-ycast -v /home/vtuner/:/srv/ycast/ycast/stations/ -p 8080:80 --restart unless-stopped mpvd/vtuner-emulator-ycast:latest
 ```
 Have fun. :-)
 =
 <br><br>
+## Compontents
+### YCast
+YCast is a self hosted replacement for the vTuner internet radio service which many AVRs use and made by **Micha LaQua** (Copyright (C) 2019 Micha LaQua).
+It emulates a vTuner backend to provide your AVR with the necessary information to play self defined categorized internet radio stations and listen to Radio stations listed in the [Community Radio Browser index](http://www.radio-browser.info).
+Get YCast via [PyPI](https://pypi.org/project/ycast/) or download from [GitHub](https://github.com/milaq/YCast/releases).

+Some comments from ycast:

+ * vTuner compatible AVRs don't do HTTPS.
+As such, YCast blindly rewrites every HTTPS station URL to HTTP.
+Most station providers which utilize HTTPS for their stations also provide an HTTP stream.
+Thus, most HTTPS stations should work.
+ * The built-in bookmark function does not work at the moment.
+You need to manually add your favourite stations for now.

+### Docker
+This Docker container is based in Alpine:latest and adds Python3 to it, which bases on this Python packages:
+ * `requests`
+ * `flask`
+ * `PyYAML`
+ * `Pillow`

+The following dockerfile (and bootstrap.sh) is inspired by the great work of **netraams**.
+Check out [netraams/ycast-docker](https://hub.docker.com/r/netraams/ycast-docker).

+I tried his docker but realised the shown dockerfile wasn't up to date and I couldn't start his docker on raspbian.
+So I decided to use his work as basis and did some modifications.
+Also due to security reasons I wanted to build the docker by myself.
 If you want to do it yourself then read on.

 ## Recomendation: Build the docker on your own.

 You need the following files in one folder:
  * `run.sh`
  * `build.sh`
  * `dockerfile`
  * `bootstrap.sh`
  * `samples.yml (optional, if you already have your favorites, see vtuner-build.sh)`

  #### run.sh
- (Pay attention to the port.)
+ Pay attention to the port (-p) and the network (--net and --ip).
+Regarding the network check build.sh.
  ```
 #!/bin/bash
 #prepare